vicr123/server-bridge/configuration.md

     "ssl": {
         "key": "/path/to/privkey.pem",
         "cert": "/path/to/fullchain.pem",
-        "autopromote": 443 /* Promote any HTTP requests to port 443 on the host */ },
+        "autopromote": 443, /* Promote any HTTP requests to port 443 on the host */ "mtls": {
+          "ca": "/path/to/ca/certificate.crt" /* Request a client certificate signed by the CA providing this certificate */ }
+    },
     "redirects": {
         "packages.vicr123.com": 4012, /* Proxy packages.vicr123.com to a server running on port 4012 */